tobimensch/politicallybeautiful/README.md

 Blocklist is very close to blacklist, and also has the meaning of to block something in it, so this seems like a good fit, however
 I don't quite like it too much, because it doesn't make a very appealing pair with greenlist for an inexplicable reason.
+The biggest problem with the term blocklist is though, that it has some ambiquity.
+Do you mean a list that blocks things, or do you mean a list of blocks?
+Blockchain has become a popular term, that refers to blocks, not to blocking.
+This is way I added blockerlist to my replacement proposals, as that makes clearly sense to me.
+Unfortunately the word is longer, which is something I wanted to prevent.

 To dodge means to make a movement to avoid something.
 This is an apt description of what such a list helps to accomplish, and I think it has a better sound to it than redlist.
 Rings better to my ears than blocklist as well.